Back to blog

 The name can confuse.
 Sirtuins are NAD+-dependent histone deacetylases, but that doesn't make them simply "enzymes that remove acetyl groups from histones."
 They do that - but they also act on non-histone proteins: transcription factors, metabolic enzymes, DNA repair proteins.

 The technical difference from conventional histone deacetylases is the cofactor.
 Classic HDACs (classes I, II, and IV) don't need NAD+ to function.
 Sirtuins do.
-That NAD+ dependency makes them metabolic sensors: when NAD+ is available - a signal of caloric restriction or energy availability - sirtuins activate.
-When NAD+ is scarce, as happens with age, their activity falls.
+That NAD+ dependency makes them metabolic sensors: in cellular and animal models, when NAD+ is available, many SIRT pathways can operate better; when NAD+ is scarce in a specific tissue, their potential activity falls.

 The 7 Sirtuin Types and What Each Does